cgoettel/bible/README.md

 Sometimes quotations or partial quotations will be typeset as poetry.
 In this instances, always start as unindented as possible.
 For instance, see 1&nbsp;Sam~15:22&ndash;23.
 Here, the first line of poetry is typeset at depth `b` because verse~23 is the least indented so it must be at depth `a`.

 ##Proper nouns
-The following list should be treated as proper nouns and capitalized:
+The following list should be treated as proper nouns and capitalized as follows:
+- Ark of the Covenant
+- Atonement (but only when referring to the Atonement of Jesus Christ)
+- Heaven
+- Kadesh-Barne'a.
+But always differentiate when the text says "Kadesh" instead of "Kadesh-Barne'a".
+- relevant pronouns (He, Him, Me, My, etc.)
 - Tabernacle
+- Testimony (when it refers to the Ark of the Covenant)

 ##README.md formatting
 > Use this style for quotations.
 Either put the reference before the quote or after (in parentheses).